-A BN over the set of attributes $\textbf{X}$ uniquely defines a joint probability distribution given by the chain rule (\ref{eq1}).
+A CBN (also known as a Markovian model) provides a general modeling framework for representing complex causal networks and can be used to model different causal queries, including inferences about observations and interventions.
+A CBN is a Bayesian network (BN) \cite{pearlbayesian,jensenintro,darwichemodeling} where the parents of each vertex are its direct causes.
+The direct causes of $X_i$ are the variables that will change the distribution of $X_i$ as we vary them, as we perfectly intervene in the entire system.
+A perfect intervention on some $X_i$ is an independent cause of $X_i$ that sets it to a particular value, all other things remain equal.
+Operationally, this just wipes out all edges into $X_i$ and make it a constant.
+All other things remain equal.

+As with the Bayesian network (BN), each CBN is associated with a pair $(G, \Theta)$, where $G = (\textbf{X}, \textbf{E})$ is a Directed Acyclic Graph (DAG) with nodes $\textbf{X} = \{X_1,...,X_n\}$ corresponding to the database attributes, and directed edges (also called arcs) $\textbf{E}$ that connect these nodes and denoting \emph{causal influence}.
+Indeed, given two variables $X_1$ and $X_2$, we say that $X_1$ precedes $X_2$ causally if experimental interventions that change the value of $X_1$ can affect the distribution of $X_2$ but not vice versa.
+The second component of the pair, namely $\Theta$, represents a set of parameters that quantifies the network and is stored as a set of conditional probability tables (CPT) for each node.
+A CBN over the set of attributes $\textbf{X}$ uniquely defines a joint probability distribution given by the chain rule~\ref{eq1}.
 It is defined by the product of the local probability distributions on each variable $X_i$, $P(X_i \mid Pa(X_i))$, where $Pa(X_i)$ denotes the set of the parents of the node $X_i$ in $G$.
 So, $X_j$ is parent of $X_i$ if there is a directed link from $X_j$ to $X_i$ (i.e., $(X_j, X_i) \in \textbf{E}$). $X_i$ is then called child of $X_j$.